 S J Denney is an Essex-based singer-songwriter.
 He performs folk music with an indie edge.
-The Unsung Hero is his latest single…
+An Island of Clouds EP is his latest release…

 ‘He’s got the edge that can rarely be captured on stage.
 S J Denney’s music is meant to be in the spotlight and will only move forward from here on out.’ – LIVAMP